d-fung/d-fung/README.md

 Previously, I worked as a Software Engineering Intern at Ontario Power Generation and helped create full stack analytic dashboards for the Trading team and created models to predict energy pricing in Ontario and US regions.

 I'm interested in the developments of both tech and health sciences, and have both a Bachelors in Software Engineering and Science (Spec. in Medical Sciences).
+I find the most enjoyment in building something that my friends and I use, and love to automate the boring stuff.

 Outside of work, I like to stay active through volleyball, golf, and lifting weights at the gym.
 I'm also a big video gamer and have been playing League of Legends since 2011.
+I also love to travel the world and take pictures with my Sony A7III and Canon A-1 film camera.
+Fun fact: my display picture was a photo taken by me at Fushimi Inari in Japan this year.

 ### I'm always open to connect!
 [<img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-%230E76A8.svg?&style=for-the-badge&logo=LinkedIn&logoColor=white" />](https://linkedin.com/in/davidfung98)